 - Show you care.
-Depressed people feel isolated in their pain and hopelessness.
-Tell your depressed family member or friend how much you and others care about the person, want the person to feel well, and are willing to help.
-Listen and sympathize with the person's pain.
+Depressed people and those with bipolar disorder can feel isolated in their pain and hopelessness.
+Tell your family member or friend how much you and others care about the person, want the person to feel well, and are willing to help.
+Listen and sympathize with the person’s pain.

-- Acknowlege the relationship impact.
-In a caring way, let the person know that depression affects you and others in the family.
-Your relationship, including intimacy, household responsibilities, and finances, are all adversely affected when someone is depressed.
+- Acknowledge the relationship impact.
+In a caring way, let the person know that the mood disorder affects you and others in the family.
+Your relationship, including intimacy, household responsibilities, and finances, are all adversely affected when someone isn’t well.

 - Be informed.
-Read a brochure, Family Profiles (see www.familyaware.org), or a book, or watch a video on depression and share the information with the depressed person.
-Stress that depression is a treatable, medical condition, like diabetes or heart disease, not a sign of weakness.
-Assure the person that people with depression do feel better with treatment.
+Read a brochure, Family Profiles (see www.familyaware.org), or a book, or watch a videos on mood disorders and share the information with the person.
+Stress that mood disorders are a treatable, medical conditions, like diabetes or heart disease, not a sign of weakness.
+Assure the person that people with mood disorders do feel better with treatment.

 - Use a symptom list.
-Go through the depression symptom list with the person who is depressed or have the person take a confidential evaluation that will guide him or her toward medical help.
+Go through the symptom list with the person or have them take a confidential evaluation that will guide him or her toward medical help.
 Take the symptom list to the appointment for discussion with the medical professional.

-People with depression are suffering from a medical condition, not a weakness of character.
+People with mood disorders are suffering from a medical condition, not a weakness of character.
 It is important to recognize their limitations.